 On October 16, 2001, we entered into an assignment agreement, or the Assignment Agreement, with Thomas Najarian, M.D. for a combination of pharmaceutical agents for the treatment of obesity and other disorders, or the Combination Therapy, that has since been the focus of our investigational drug candidate development program for QNEXA for the treatment of obesity, obstructive sleep apnea and diabetes.
 The Combination Therapy and all related patent applications, or the Patents, were transferred to us with worldwide rights to develop and commercialize the Combination Therapy and exploit the Patents.
-Pursuant to the Assignment Agreement, we have paid a total of \$220,000 to Dr. Najarian through December 31, 2010 and have issued him options to purchase 40,000 shares of our common stock.
-We are obligated under the terms of the Assignment Agreement to make a milestone payment of \$1 million and issue an option to purchase 20,000 shares of our common stock to Dr. Najarian upon marketing approval by the FDA of a drug for the treatment of obesity that is based upon the Combination Therapy and Patents until the last-to-expire of the assigned Patents.
+Pursuant to the Assignment Agreement, we have paid a total of \$220,000 to Dr. Najarian through March 31, 2011 and have issued him options to purchase 40,000 shares of our common stock.
+We are obligated under the terms of the Assignment Agreement to make a milestone payment of \$1 million and issue an option to purchase 20,000 shares of our common stock to Dr. Najarian upon marketing approval by the FDA of a product for the treatment of obesity that is based upon the Combination Therapy and Patents.
+The Assignment Agreement will require us to pay royalties on worldwide net sales of a product for the treatment of obesity that is based upon the Combination Therapy and Patents until the last-to-expire of the assigned Patents.
 To the extent that we decide not to commercially exploit the Patents, the Assignment Agreement will terminate and the Combination Therapy and Patents will be assigned back to Dr. Najarian.
 In 2006, Dr. Najarian joined us as a part-time employee and currently serves as a Principal Scientist.